What is a malignant narcissist?

 10..
 Charm, or ( superficial charm.) most narcissistic people can be charming, especially at first, as they put on that admiration face to draw people in.

-11. Moods swings, unprovoked they can be extremely volatile and aggressive.
+11. Mood swings, unprovoked they, can be extremely volatile and aggressive.

 12. Exploit, they will exploit all others to get their needs met, with no thoughts or feelings to how it affects those around them.

 13. Take over conversations.
 They can monopolies a conversation even with a large audience, often with flying monkeys and enablers in full support.
 Those who disagree with them are often too afraid to speak against them.

 They have the potential to destroy families, workplaces, communities, and entire nations.

 They make a strong statement in how they dress, whichever that is to them.
 Some might be smart in suits high powered jobs with the homes and cars to match, and some will be the gym bod in the gym gear and muscles, some will be the tough, hard, don’t mess with me look. ( people can look this way and not be narcissistic.) some can be the tattoos, the reputation, or whatever it is to that individual narcissist.
 Malignants are big on appearance, whatever that appearance is to them.